jina-ai/jina/docs/fundamentals/flow/index.md

 A {class}`~jina.Flow` orchestrates Executors into a processing pipeline to build a neural search application.
 Documents "flow" through the created pipeline and are processed by Executors.

+You can think of Flow as an interface to configure and launch your {ref}`microservice architecture <architecture-overview>`, while the heavy lifting is done by the {ref}`services <executor-cookbook>` themselves.

 The most important methods of the `Flow` object are the following: